Digitiser

-Digitiser was a video games magazine that was broadcast on Teletext in the UK between 1993 and 2003.
-It originally billed itself as "The World's Only Daily Game Magazine".
+Digitiser was a video games magazine broadcast on Teletext in the United Kingdom between 1993 and 2003.
+It was originally billed as "The World's Only Daily Game Magazine".

-The page was launched on 1 January 1993 on page 370 of the Teletext service on ITV before transferring over to Channel 4 later that year.
-It was updated daily except on Sundays, apart from a nine-month period in 2002 when it went to three days a week, weekends and holidays.
+The magazine launched on 1 January 1993 on page 370 of the Teletext service on ITV before transferring to Channel 4 later that year.
+It was updated daily except on Sundays.
+In 2002, the schedule was reduced to three days a week (weekends and holidays) for a nine-month period.

-It was followed by up to 1.5 million viewers at its peak popularity.
-The magazine was notable for its surreal and risqué humour as well as its games coverage.
-Digitiser was advertised on the back of multiple issues of the multi-platform video game magazine Electric Brain.
+At its peak, Digitiser had up to 1.5 million viewers.
+The magazine was known for its surreal humour, risqué jokes, and games coverage.
+It was advertised on the back of several issues of the multi-platform video game magazine Electric Brain.

-Digitiser was created by writers Paul Rose and Tim Moore who went by the pseudonyms Mr Biffo and Mr Hairs.
-They wrote it together for the first four years while Rose wrote more or less solo for the remaining six in a freelance capacity.
+Digitiser was created by writers Paul Rose and Tim Moore, who used the pseudonyms Mr Biffo and Mr Hairs.
+They wrote the magazine together for the first four years.
+Rose wrote the publication largely solo as a freelancer for the remaining six years.